sn0w12/ComfyUI-Sn0w-Scripts/README.md

 >    </details>

 ### Copy/Paste Textbox
-> A multiline textbox with copy and paste functionality.
+> A multiline textbox with copy, paste and highlighting functionality.
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >